-The financial statements are prepared on a historical cost basis except for the fair valuation of financial instruments where applicable.
+The financial statements are prepared on a historical cost basis except for the financial assets and liabilities which are carried at amortised cost.

 (c) Functional and presentation currency

 The Company's functional and presentation currency is USD and all values are rounded to the nearest Dollar.
 USD is the currency of the primary economic environment in which it operates and the Company's performance is evaluated and its liquidity is managed in USD.